h2oai/h2o-tutorials/tutorials/hive_udf_template/hive_multimojo_udf_template/README.md

 - Download the MOJOs and the h2o-genmodel.jar dependency
 - Place h2o-genmode.jar into localjars/
 - Place the H2O POJOs into src/main/resources/models
-Note: The h2o-genmodel.jar must be from the save version that was used to build the models!

 ### 3. Modify pom.xml as Needed
 Change artifactId = [argument] to the name of your function, in this case it is called ScoreData